 The Minto Pyramid Principle will help you gain and hold your audience’s attention.
 Barbara Minto conceptualized this idea during her days in McKinsey & Company in the 70s.

 It’s about getting straight to the point by creating a compelling story that is easier to understand and remember.
+The Minto Pyramid Principle is put into action by structuring points and arguments after the thesis statement has been introduced.
+Mainly, the information which is available subsequently branches off to the specific details in a more clear manner.

 Looking For Software to Publish Your Knowledge Base?